Back-to-School Planning 1: Teaching Social Studies with Books

 50+ Books for Teaching the American Revolution, Civil War, WWI, the Great Depression, WWII, the Cold War, Civil Rights, Vietnam, Immigration and Post 9-11 War on Terror

 Teachers, I know you're busy planning for back-to-school.
-Here's a few links to resources I've taught and tested and books that will help you hit your 7th / 8th grade Social Studies Common Core standards.
+Here's a few links to resources for books I've taught that will help you hit your 7th / 8th grade Social Studies Common Core standards.

 If you're lucky, you'll have a colleague across the hall or in the same pod who teaches English Language Arts, and they'll be willing to coordinate with you and teach at least some of the English Language Arts standards using the recommended fiction books.

 If you have any books you'd like to recommend I add, please let me know in the comments.

 For novel units and other English Language Arts book related resources, check out my next post, Back-to-School Planning 2: English Language Arts Resources.
 For a year's worth of Independent Reading assignments, check out my post, Back-to-School Planning 3: Independent Reading Assignments By Quarter.
 And finally, end the year right by reading Ian Doescher's William Shakespeare's Star Wars and using the resources in my post, Back-to-School Planning 4: Fun with Star Wars!

 This post suggests pairing Year of the Hangman, by Gary Blackwood, with the non-fiction biography, The Notorious Benedict Arnold, by Steve Sheinkin and offers comprehension questions and ELA standards-based questions for both books.